These sweet potato wedges are an easy, healthy side dish made with lightly spiced sweet potatoes that are roasted until tender and golden.

 Talk about finger food!
 These sweet potato wedges look incredible stacked high on a platter.
 They’re soft and sweet, as much candy for the mouth as they are for the eyes.
-Chili powder makes this deliciously easy, but experiment with other seasonings such as ground cumin, chopped fresh rosemary, or fresh thyme leaves.
+Chili powder makes this deliciously easy, but experiment with other seasonings such as paprika, cinnamon, cumin, chopped fresh rosemary, or fresh thyme leaves.
 For dunking, ketchup always works, or try a squeeze of fresh lime juice for a British chips-and-vinegar effect.–Allison Fishman

 LC Voluptuous, Curvy, and Substantial Note

 While these you’d-never-guess-they’re-good-for-you fries of sorts will help you on your quest to be skinnier, these aren’t your skinny French frites.
 They’re chunky-wunky, thick-cut steakhouse-style potato wedges.
 As such, they’re curvy.
 Voluptuous.
 Substantial.
 Purposeful.
 While we like us a crisp skinny stick of potato now and then, what we really crave is something full of character.
-Think of them as the Adele of the fry world.

-Sweet Potato Wedges Recipe
+Sweet Potato Wedges

-- 2 pounds (about 4 small) sweet potatoes, scrubbed and, if desired, peeled
+- 2 pounds (about 4 small) sweet potatoes scrubbed and, if desired, peeled

-- 2 tablespoons olive oil
+- 2 tablespoons olive oil or coconut oil

-- 1 1/2 teaspoons chili powder
+- 1 1/2 teaspoons store-bought or homemade chili powder

 - 1 1/2 teaspoons kosher salt